PROVO — With more than 200 countries expected to compete this summer at the 2012 London Olympics, there will be quite a language gap.

 "We wanted to create something that would be very easy to use but could be upgraded and updated all the time," Tata said.

-Currently, they have all 5,000 phrases available for 20 languages, including Chinese, Russian, Portuguese, Italian, French and German.
-The goal is to complete 50 to 60 languages, including Albanian and Czech.
+Right now, they have all 5,000 phrases available for 20 languages, including Chinese, Russian, Portuguese, Italian, French and German.
+The goal is to complete 50-60 languages, including Albanian and Czech.

 Tata is no stranger to the Olympics and the struggle between languages.
 When Salt Lake City hosted the Olympics in 2002, he helped coordinate a language program for one of the official languages of the Olympics, French.